orthanc-mirrors/orthanc-book/Sphinx/source/plugins/object-storage.rst

 when migrating your data from a file system to an object storage since you can copy all the file hierarchy as is.

+The **RootPath** allows you to store the files in another folder as the root level of the object storage.

-Note that you can not change this configuration once you've uploaded the first files in Orthanc.
+Note that you can not change these configurations once you've uploaded the first files in Orthanc.

 The **MigrationFromFileSystemEnabled** configuration has been for Orthanc to continue working while you're migrating your data from the file system to the object storage.
 While this option is enabled,